SoftwareAG/webmethods-api-gateway/docs/articles/operations/Upgrading API Gateway in zero downtime/Upgrading major versions in zero downtime/README.md

 #### Rollback on error

-If the clean API invocation fails with an error or the status returned with a failure, stop proceeding with the next steps and disable the Quiesce mode for design time in all the nodes and bring them back to normal state.
+If the clean API invocation fails with an error or the status returned with a failure, stop proceeding with the next steps.
 Contact Software AG support team for help with all the relevant logs for further analysis.

 ### Step 3: Put old API Gateway instance(s) into Quiesce mode for design time